jgomezselles/top-stack/README.md

 # top-stack
-Repo with integrations of the observability stack in OpenShift
+Repo with integrations of the observability stack in OpenShift: Tempo, OpenTelemetry and Prometheus.
+May evolve into PLOT (adding Loki).

 ## TODO
+[x] Add OTel collector
+[x] Add Tempo Monolithic
-[] Find a way to install COO easily from helm chart
+[ ] Find a way to install COO easily from helm chart
-[] Install Prometheus
+[ ] Install Prometheus
+[ ] Integrate with personal Grafana Cloud
+[ ] Integrate with dev cluster
-[] Install tracing plugin
+[ ] Install tracing plugin
-[] Install korrel8r
+[ ] Install korrel8r
-[] Install LokiMonolithic
+[ ] Install LokiMonolithic
-[] Split helm charts into TOP stack and sample apps
+[ ] Split helm charts into TOP stack and sample apps

 ## Installing